sis-cmdb/sis-api/README.md

 * `PUT /api/v1/hiera/:name`

 The request body must be a valid entry object.
-The `name` in the entity object must match the `name` in the path parameter.
+The `name` in the object must match the `name` in the path parameter.

 The response is the updated hiera entry object.